 The eucalyptus pulp is sourced from Lenzing, Austria.
-Here, pulp is spun and bound into yarn to make the exterior and thread for the comforter, while the fill is made from loose eucalyptus fibres.
+At a local factory, the pulp is spun and bound into yarn to make the exterior and thread for the comforter, while the fill is made from loose eucalyptus fibres.

 The materials are then shipped to China, where the quilt is cut, sewn and assembled at partner mills of the Wang family.

-"When you take the pulp and turn it into a liquid, you can make a fibre of any shape you please," Wang told Dezeen.
+"When you take the pulp and turn it into a liquid, you can make a fibre of any shape you please," Wang said.
 "We chose to model it on perfect silk fibre."

-The brand also claims the eucalyptus fabric is naturally softer than cotton, as well as being antimicrobial and anti-inflammatory.
+The brand also claims it is naturally softer than cotton, as well as antimicrobial and anti-inflammatory.